dumux/dumux/doc/doxygen/pages/parameters.md

 ## Command-line arguments

-All parameter that can be specified via the parameter file can also be overwritten via the command line using the following examplary form:
+All parameter that can be specified via the parameter file can also be overwritten via the command line using the following exemplary form:
 ```sh
 ./executable params.input -Key Value -Key2 Value2 -Key3 "a b c"
 ```